reiserFSs/pgrpatcher/README.md

 # PGR Local Wine Patcher

 A local patcher for making Punishing: Gray Raven playable through Sikarugir/Wine.
-Uses dev flags and ACE kernel stubs.

 ## What It Patches